onebeyond/systemic/README.md

     })
 ```

-See [svc-example](https://github.com/guidesmiths/svc-example) for a full example
+See [svc-example](https://github.com/guidesmiths/svc-example) for an full node application that uses systemic.

 ### Why Use Dependency Injection With Node.js?
 Node.js applications tend to be small and "flatter" than applications developed in other languages such as Java.
 This reduces the benefit of dependency injection, which encouraged [the Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), discoraged [God Objects](https://en.wikipedia.org/wiki/God_object) and facilitated unit testing through [test doubles](https://en.wikipedia.org/wiki/Test_double).
 Alternative (but not necessarily better) approaches suchs as [Rewire](https://www.npmjs.com/package/rewire) exist too.